 Norton Safe Web

-Since the internet is a sea of online possibilities, it also includes too many online threats to name, such as malicious websites, computer viruses, and spyware.
-All Norton plans with device security come with Norton Safe Web, a phishing protection browser extension that will let you know how safe a website might be before you even access it.
-The browser extension analyzes sites you visit to provide you with safety ratings.
+Since the internet is a sea of possibilities, it also harbors many threats, such as malicious websites, computer viruses, and spyware.
+All Norton plans with device security include Norton Safe Web, a browser extension that lets you know how safe a website might be before you even access it.
+The browser extension analyzes the sites you visit to provide safety ratings.

 Norton Safe Web also comes with online banking protection and phishing protection.
 It’s compatible with Chrome, Firefox, and Edge.